-O{resdir} The MARS resource directory /mars/resource-\$res/.

-- @{host} The local host name as determined by marsadm, or as overridden by the --host= parameter. - @{cmd} The marsadm command as given on the command line (only reasonable for debugging or for error messages). - @{varname} Further variables as defined by the macro processor, see section 6.3.3 on page 102, and as definable by %let{varname}{...} statements, see also section 6.2.1 on page 90. - @eval{text} Calls the MARS macro processor as explained in section 6.2 on page 89, and substitutes its output.
+- @{varname} Expands to the value of the variable.
+This can be used both in template filenames and and in content of template files.
+Predefined are the following variables: - O(res) The MARS resource name. - Office The MARS resource directory /mars/resource-\$res/. - O{host} The local host name as determined by marsadm, or as overridden by the --host= parameter. - Q{cmd} The marsadm command as given on the command line (only reasonable for debugging or for error messages). - @{varname} Further variables as defined by the macro processor, see section 6.3.3 on page 101, and as definable by %let{varname}{...} statements, see also section 6.2.1 on page 89. - Qeval{text} Calls the MARS macro processor as explained in section 6.2 on page 88, and substitutes its output.
 Notice that systemd template variables occurring in the macro processor text must be accessed via the macro processor syntax %{varname}, because the macro processor uses % as an escape symbol, while the systemd template engine uses @ instead.
 This is necessary for distinction of both layers.
 Notice that variables defined via the macro processor syntax %let{varname}{value} can be afterwards accessed by the template engine via @{varname} syntax, once the macro engine has finished working on text. - ^{varname} This is a matching operator, binding a string to a variable.
 It can be used in template filenames only.
 First, any @{othername} are substituted.
 Finally, any ^{varname} are matched against the actual filename like a shell wildcard .
-The matching part of the filename is assigned to varname, and can be later used at @{varname} substitutions occurring in the content of the file. - @esc{text} Calls the systemd-escape tool for conversion of pathnames following the systemd naming conventions (see man systemd-escape).
+The matching part of the filename is assigned to varname, and can be later used at @{varname} substitutions occurring in the content of the file. - Cesc{text} Calls the systemd-escape tool for conversion of pathnames following the systemd naming conventions (see man systemd-escape).
 For example, a dash is converted to \x2d.